HOME ENVIRONMENTAL HEALTH MANAGER

 |HR Analyst||Nola Nelson|

-- Provide leadership for multi-disciplinary strategic planning which results in development, implementation, and evaluation of programmatic strategies.
+- Provide leadership for multi-disciplinary planning which results in the development, implementation, and evaluation of programmatic strategies on a city-wide scale.

-- Work collaboratively with managers, staff, other City departments, elected officials and various work teams to achieve program goals and objectives in a timely manner.
+- Work collaboratively with managers, staff, other city departments, community partners, and various work teams to achieve program goals and objectives in a timely manner.

-- Hire, train, support, coach, supervise and evaluate staff responsible for new and innovative community interventions and housing strategies.
+- Hire, train and evaluate staff responsible for new and innovative community interventions and housing strategies.

-- Develop, prepare, monitor and coordinate all budgets from external resources, including HUD and CDBG grant funding.
+- Develop, prepare, monitor and coordinate budgets from external resources, including overseeing major federal and state grants.

 Program Evaluation /Policy Development

-- Direct program evaluation and research activities including an analysis of service impact on target populations, data collection, comparative analysis of various housing interventions, and surveillance of key led poisoning indicators.
+- Direct program evaluation and research activities, including an analysis of service impact on target populations, data collection, comparative analysis of various housing interventions, and surveillance of key performance indicators.

-- Ensure that programs are in compliance with internal and external deliverables and expectations, including state statutory, HUD and CDC requirements.
+- Ensure that programs are in compliance with internal and external deliverables and expectations, including state statutory requirements, local ordinances, federal requirements, community coalition expectations, and Centers for Disease Control (CDC) recommendations.

-- Assess programs and work activities, including administering staff performance management tools, in order to improve and streamline internal processes, ensure compliance standards are met and provide effective program administration.
+- Assess programs and work activities to improve and streamline internal processes, ensure compliance standards are met and provide effective program administration.

 - Utilize opportunities to contribute to local, state and federal policy and program formation.